Artists in Process: Student Home Page

 • How do artists translate these ideas into a work of art or a body of work?

-BIG Concept
+Big Concept

-This year’s concept focus is: PLACE
+This year’s concept focus: Place

 The concept of place in contemporary art explores how environments shape identity, memory, and experience.
 Artists investigate place as more than a physical location.
 A place can be a city, landscape, home, or symbolic site connected to important events or collective identity.
-Through visual art, they explore how environments carry meaning shaped by culture, memory, identity, and social experience.
+Through visual art, artists explore how environments carry meaning shaped by culture, memory, identity, and social experience.

-BIG Questions
+Big Questions

 • How can artists visually communicate the meaning of a place?